jadeddelta/Chess/README.md

 java -jar release/Chess.jar
 ```

-if you would rather not...
+if you would rather not, the repo comes with an IntelliJ run configuration that will automatically
+run the src/Main.java file. just make sure you set your SDK's version is >= 21. after that, you'll be
+put into the main game loop where you can play against SMELLY, using a minimax search function w/
+alpha-beta pruning @ depth level 4.

 -------
-code note references
+## code note references

 - 1: pawn
 - 2: knight